 How do health care providers diagnose pheochromocytoma?

-A health care provider uses blood and urine tests that measure catecholamines (pronounced kat-i-KOL-uh-meens) and/or their metabolites to diagnose pheochromocytoma.
-Metabolites are biochemical substances that form when another is broken down in the body.
-Higher than normal amounts of these biochemical substances in the blood and/or urine can be an indication of the presence of a pheochromocytoma/paraganglioma.
+A health care provider uses blood and urine tests that measure catecholamines and/or their metabolites to diagnose pheochromocytoma.
+Metabolites are biochemical substances that form when another substance is broken down in the body.
+Higher-than-typical amounts of these biochemical substances in the blood and/or urine can be an indication of the presence of a pheochromocytoma/paraganglioma.

 Citations